 - I use canned pork and beans because I think they are perfect for baked beans and because that’s what my Mama used.
 You can sub out for great northern beans if you like.
 You can also make this dish with a combination of both kinds of beans.

-- You may not be a fan of mustard but I promise, you will be so happy you didn’t skip this part of the recipe!
-Whole grain mustard gives just the right amount of tang and the tender mustard seeds give a “little pop” in your mouth with every bite.
+- Likewise, you may not be a fan of mustard, but I promise you will be so happy you didn’t skip this part of the recipe!
+Whole grain mustard gives just the right amount of tang, and the tender mustard seeds give a “little pop” in your mouth with every bite.

 More Cookout Side Dishes To Serve

 - Heat oven to 350 degrees.
-Lightly coat an 11x17 inch baking dish with cooking spray.
+Lightly coat an 11×17 inch baking dish with cooking spray.
 Set aside.

 - Drain pineapple chunks and reserve 2 tablespoons of juice.
 To a large bowl add the drained beans, pineapple chunks, and chopped onion.